Online Learning for Everyday Skills in Maths and English

 What commitment do I need to make?

 Everyday Skills courses can be accessed online anywhere and are designed to fit flexibly around your busy schedules.
 It is recommended that you commit to at least 5 hours each week for your online study.
 You should have access to IT equipment with an internet connection suitable for streaming video content.
+Each online course can be completed with as little as 48 study hours.
+Learn online, in your own time, at your pace, for free.

 Information and Assessment Session